 - Meanwhile, James enjoys a Quentin Tarantino fix and particularly likes his controversial war film, Inglorious Bastards.

 - While Katy is not messin’ about at all guvnor and likes nothing more than relaxing on the hotel bed and watching classic UK crime comedy, Lock, Stock and Two Smoking Barrels.

-When it comes to entertainment, whether it’s figuring out how to get the hotel room TV working or finding out what’s on at the local cinema, here at Rapid Accommodation, our travel assistants are on hand 24/7 to help you out or point you in the right direction.
-It’s one of the many advantages of booking your business accommodation through us.
+When it comes to entertainment, whether it’s figuring out how to get the hotel room TV working or finding out what’s on at the local cinema, here at Rapid, our travel assistants are on hand 24/7 to help you out or point you in the right direction.
+It’s one of the many advantages of booking your contractor accommodation through us.
 To find out more, give us a call on 0330 090 41 42.